Royal Belfast Hospital for Sick Children: History

 From 1885 onwards several new medical roles were created, including dental specialist, assistant physician, assistant surgeon, external sister, and pathologist.
 This caused such a strain on funding that the hospital was compelled to stop offering free out-patient medicine as of 1897, opting for a discounted prescription model instead.
 There was an immediate and catastrophic drop off of out-patient activity and Lord O'Neill repeatedly requested that the decision be reversed.
 The hospital continued operating despite funding deficits, lack of expansion space, wartime inflation, and the deaths of both Robert O'Neill and Joseph Nelson in 1910.
 The hospital moved to a new building designed by Tulloch & Fitzsimmons and built by H. & J. Martin in the Falls Road in April 1932.
+Two wards, the Barbour and Musgrave, were decorated with picture tiles depicting nursery rhymes, biblical scenes and the four seasons.
+Designed by artist Anne M. Yeames they were manufactured by Minton Hollins.

 On 20 December 1996, the Irish Republican Army entered the hospital and shot and injured a Royal Ulster Constabulary police officer who was there to guard Democratic Unionist Party secretary Nigel Dodds (who was there visiting his son).
 During the incident, a shot hit an empty incubator in the hospital's intensive care unit.

 The hospital moved to more modern premises on the same site in December 1998.
 In 2013 Finance Minister Simon Hamilton announced that a new children's hospital would be built on the same site at a cost of £250 million.